maxmilton/MaxMilton.com-Old-v3/README.md

-Website of Max Milton &mdash; powered by Hugo, Gulp, and Bootstrap v4 &mdash; <https://maxmilton.com/>.
+Source for the website of Max Milton &mdash; powered by Hugo, Gulp, and Bootstrap v4 &mdash; <https://maxmilton.com/>.

 # Overview

-TODO: Write overview
+A simple blog which uses Node.js automation to make development and deployment easy.
+Uses Hugo, a Golang static site generator, which is super fast and makes creating websites fun again.

+Feel free to use my Hugo theme as the base for your own site.

 ## How To Build